aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-logic-to-unmerged-regions/_index.md

 We also set the field value of the first field to “FirstField” to make it easier to apply logic to the first or other fields in the region.
 By including this it means it is not necessary to hard-code the name of the first field or implements extra code to check if the current field is the first in the handler code.

-The code below shows how this system works.
+The code below demonstrates how this system works.
 The document shown at the start of this article is remerged with the same data source but this time, the unused regions are handled by custom code.

 **Example**